unitypark/aws-serverless-demos/cognito-lambda-trigger/README.md

 ✅ Generate barer Token

-Since I am not developed this service on my own, I cannot gurantee how cognito exactly is implemented in this post.
-But above 3 steps are tested functions which cognito service does.
+Since I am not developed this service on my own, I cannot gurantee you, how cognito exactly is implemented in this post.
+But above 3 steps are tested functions which cognito service do for sure for every authentication request.

-Cognito can have two different approaches.
+As far as I understood, cognito consits of two approaches.
 - Loging of New User : Sign Up & Generate Token
 - Login of Existing User: Authenticate & Generate Token